Biological pest control: Bacteria

 Bacteria used for biological control infect insects via their digestive tracts, so they offer only limited options for controlling insects with sucking mouth parts such as aphids and scale insects.
 Bacillus thuringiensis, a soil-dwelling bacterium, is the most widely applied species of bacteria used for biological control, with at least four sub-species used against Lepidopteran (moth, butterfly), Coleopteran (beetle) and Dipteran (true fly) insect pests.
 The bacterium is available to organic farmers in sachets of dried spores which are mixed with water and sprayed onto vulnerable plants such as brassicas and fruit trees.
 Genes from B. thuringiensis have also been incorporated into transgenic crops, making the plants express some of the bacterium's toxins, which are proteins.
 These confer resistance to insect pests and thus reduce the necessity for pesticide use.
 If pests develop resistance to the toxins in these crops, B. thuringiensis will become useless in organic farming also.

 The bacterium Paenibacillus popilliae which causes milky spore disease has been found useful in the control of Japanese beetle, killing the larvae.
 It is very specific to its host species and is harmless to vertebrates and other invertebrates.

 Bacillus spp., fluorescent Pseudomonads, and Streptomycetes are controls of various fungal pathogens.

+Colombia mosquito control

+The largest-ever deployment of Wolbachia-infected A. aegypti mosquitoes reduced dengue incidence by 94–97% in the Colombian cities of Bello, Medellín, and Itagüí.
+The project was executed by non-profit World Mosquito Program (WMP).
+Wolbachia prevents mosquitos from transmitting viruses such as dengue and zika.
+The insects pass the bacteria on to their offspring.
+The project covered a combined area of 135 km2, home to 3.3 million people.
+Most of the project area reached the target of infecting 60% of local mosquitoes.
+The technique is not endorsed by WHO.